skohub-io/skohub-reconcile/README.md

 Be aware that this is still in proof-of-concept phase.

+- Additionally there is a `/ping` endpoint to check if the service is up.

 ## Setup

 This service uses docker and docker compose to run.